euroledger/daledger/README.md

 `git merge test`
 `git push origin master`

 # DAB-31 TEST
-For information on Git branches/pull requests for the project see Cookbook
+For information on Git branches/pull requests for the project see Cookbook (or ask Mike)